What is silver protein?

-Silver protein products normally contain large silver particles that are so large that they do not remain in solutions, but remain as colloidal particles without protein additions.
-Of the three types of colloidal silver, the silver protein products have the smallest particle surface area per concentration.
-As a result, the human body cannot absorb the silver and therefore has little effect on human use.
+Silver proteins consist of large silver particles that are so large that they do not dissolve in the water.
+In fact, of the three types of colloidal silver products, silver protein has the smallest particle surface area per concentration.
+The human body is therefore unable to absorb the silver, so it has little effect on your body.
 The particle surface is the most important factor for effectiveness.
 The larger the particle surface, the better the effect of the product.

-2. Shaking: When you shake the product, a foam layer forms on top of the liquid that lasts for minutes.
+- When you shake the product, a foam layer forms on top of the liquid.
+This can last up to minutes.